How long does a hip prosthesis last?

 Why Prof. Dr. med.
 Karl Philipp Kutzner is an excellent choice

-• leading expert in Germany for hip endoprosthetics
+• leading expert in Germany for hip arthroplasty

 • specialized in minimally invasive approaches (AMIS & ALMIS)

-• High sample size → high precision → lower loosening rates
+• high case volume → high precision → lower loosening rates

 • excellent expertise in short-stem prostheses